Jacques Barbel

 Jacques Barbel (c.
-1670 – 30 July 1740) was a French soldier in Canada who stayed in the country and became a part of the history of Quebec.
+1670 – 30 July 1740) was a French soldier in New France who stayed in the area after the end of his military service.
 His daughter, Marie-Anne Barbel and her husband, Louis Fornel became successful merchants as well.

 Barbel was an active participant in the region from 1687.
 He at various times was a judge, a royal notary and an important legal practitioner.
 He was a seigneur and, for a time, acted as secretary to the Intendant of New France, Michel Bégon de la Picardière.